prxdyut/gitsc/README.md

 You can set up your API key in several ways:
 1. Let the tool prompt you on first use
-2. Use the command-line flag: `python gitc.py --api-key "your-api-key"`
+2. Use the command-line flag: `gitsc --api-key "your-api-key"`
-3. Create a `.env` file in the project root with:
+3. Create a `.env` file in your project with:
    ```
    GROQ_API_KEY=your_api_key_here
    ```